 Do Digestive System Disorders Qualify for Long Term Disability?

 Generally speaking, there are six broad categories of digestive conditions that may qualify for LTD benefits:

 The insurance company will need to see medical imaging, such as X-Rays, ultrasounds, or endoscopy imaging.
 In more severe cases, one’s CLD may have caused hospitalization and a need for a blood transfusion.
 Other examples of severe chronic liver disease include situations where one’s CLD has required shunts, is terminal (end-stage), or can be shown to have affected the patient’s mental health significantly.

 Evidence to support an LTD claim due to gastrointestinal hemorrhaging may include situations such as where you required multiple blood transfusions during a short period of time.

-To qualify with IBD, you should provide documentation of an endoscopy, medical imaging, or biopsy.
+To qualify for disability with IBD, you should provide documentation of an endoscopy, medical imaging, or biopsy.
 You should submit any evidence of hospitalizations.

 IBS is a disorder that affects the large intestine (colon).
 Irritable bowel syndrome is chronic and commonly causes cramping, abdominal pain, bloating, gas, diarrhea, and constipation.

 If you have received a liver transplant, you are very likely limited in your activities of daily living.
 It can take months to recover.